2140data/react-btcpay-paybutton/README.md

 1. Run `npm install react-btcpay-paybutton` to install the package into your React project.
 2. Follow the steps below to add the `ReactBtcPayButton` component to your app.

+Or... use the OPTIONAL Manual Installation (below)

+### OPTIONAL Manual Installation

+1. Download and copy the `ReactBtcPayButton.jsx` file to your React app folder
+2. Import with `import { ReactBtcPayButton } from 'path/to/ReactBtcPayButton.jsx';`
+3. Proceed with Step 2: Add Component to Your App (below)

 ## Quick Start

 Here's how you can add the React BTCPay Server Pay Button to your application: